jaycee808/horiseon-code-refactor/README.md

 This is a refactor of the Horiseon website to improve SEO and accessibility.

-I updated all div in the index.html file to semantic html and updated the corresponding css.
+I updated all div in the index.html file to semantic html, updated the corresponding css, and added alt text to images.
 ## Screenshot

 <p align="center">